FAForever/server/DEVELOPMENT.md

 or see the official
 [pytest documentation](https://docs.pytest.org/en/latest/usage.html).

-There are also some integration tests which simulate real traffic to the test server.
+There are also some end to end tests which simulate real traffic to the test server.
 ```
-$ pipenv run integration
+$ pipenv run e2e
 ```

 Some of them may fail depending on the configuration deployed on the test